 - Offering students travel safety and other traveling tips.

-In the event of a medical or evacuation emergency, your student should contact HTH immediately at: 1-888-243-2358 (phone number is on the card), then your host institution, as well as Office of Study Abroad.
+In the event of a medical or evacuation emergency, your student should contact HTH immediately at: 1-888-243-2358 (phone number is on the card), then your host institution, as well as the Office of Global Affairs.

 Your student is entitled to Global Assistance Services while traveling outside of the United States.
 In the event of an emergency, your student would go immediately to the nearest physician or hospital without delay and then contact HTH Worldwide.
 HTH Worldwide will then take the appropriate action to assist and monitor the medical care until the situation is resolved.